Marker-Inc-Korea/AutoRAG/README.md

 # Contribution

 We are developing AutoRAG as open-source.

+So this project welcomes contributions and suggestions.
 Feel free to contribute to this project.

-If you want to contribute to this project, please check out the [Contribution Guide](CONTRIBUTING.md).

 Plus, check out our detailed documentation at [here](https://marker-inc-korea.github.io/AutoRAG/index.html).